-Taco Bell – It may be awful food but I love it.
-You can only find it in America and when I come back home, I gorge on it.
+Taco Bell – It may be awful food, but I love it.
+You can only find it in America, and when I come back home, I gorge on it.
 I just hope Taco Bell realizes the untapped market of American expats they have and starts to expand overseas.
-My kingdom for a Gordita!
+My kingdom for a gordita!

 I like going home.
 It gives me a renewed appreciation for the little things in America I miss.
 It refreshes my batteries and gives me a break from everything.
 These things aren’t enough to keep me home forever.
-No, there’s still too much to see out there…but I sure could use a good movie and some sushi right about now.
+No, there’s still too much to see out there—but I sure could use a good movie and some sushi right about now.

-For more information on the United States, visit my country and city guide to US travel.
+For more information on the United States, visit my country and city guides to US travel.